Best Things to Do in Tohoku

 Unveiling Japan’s less-trodden path, Tohoku captivates travelers with its enthralling blend of natural beauty, rich history, and vibrant culture.
 Its six prefectures unfold a panorama of rugged mountains, tranquil hot springs, historic towns, and verdant valleys.

-For the lucky travelers that visit this region, there is no shortage of activities, such as witnessing the majestic cherry blossoms in Hirosaki, traversing the timeless streets of Ouchijuku, or joining in the joyous Nebuta Festival.
+For the lucky travelers who visit this region, there is no shortage of activities, such as witnessing the majestic cherry blossoms in Hirosaki, traversing the timeless streets of Ouchijuku, or joining in the joyous Nebuta Festival.
 Add to this an impressive culinary scene ranging from fresh seafood to hearty regional dishes.

 Tohoku is a travel destination that invites you to delve deeper, explore further, and taste the authentic spirit of Japan, so for your next trip plans, here’s our guide to the best things to do in Tohoku!